overlookmotel/router-tree/README.md

 /artists/new
 ```

+Companion routes are added before `.init()` is called, so must be added in the class constructor.

 #### Paths

 Why call them "companions" rather than just "children"?
-Well, they may not *be* children.
+Well, they may *not be* children.
 In the example above `/artists/view` is a child of `/artists` but `/artists/edit` and `/artists/delete` are not - their parent is `/artists/view`.

 Adding companions is like adding files in the same folder as the route file which defines them.
 They end up in the route tree the same as routes defined in their own files would.